theodorejb/ScreenCalc/README.md

 # ScreenCalc

-ScreenCalc is a powerful utility which makes it easy to answer almost any kind of question about the properties of a display.
+ScreenCalc is a powerful JavaScript module which makes it easy to answer almost any kind of question about the properties of a display.
 For example:

 *What is the resolution of a 16:9 screen with 1,440,000 pixels?*